carteb/carte-blanche/README.md

     ]
   ```

-- `filter` (default: matches uppercase files and uppercase folders with an index file): Regex that matches your components in the `componentRoot` folder. *We do not recommend changing this, as it might have unintended side effects.*
+- `filter` (default: matches files that start with a capital letter and/or folders that start with a capital letter and contain an index file): Regex that matches your components in the `componentRoot` folder. *We do not recommend changing this, as it might have unintended side effects.*

   ```JS
     plugins: [